neptune-ai/examples/utils/migration_tools/from_wandb/README.md

 # Instructions
 - Run `wandb_to_neptune.py`
 - Enter the W&B entity name from where you want to export runs, and the Neptune workspace name where you want to import experiments
-- Enter the projects you want to export as comma-separated values, without spaces
+- Enter the projects you want to export as comma-separated values, without spaces.
+Enter "all" to export all projects
 - Run logs will be created in the same folder as `wandb_to_neptune.py`.
 You can change this in `logging.basicConfig()`

-## Metadata mapping from W&B to Neptune
+# Metadata mapping from W&B to Neptune

 |     Metadata      |             W&B              |                 Neptune                  |
 | :---------------: | :--------------------------: | :--------------------------------------: |